 Weird Things Humans Search For

 When it came to the actual games, we started off by choosing to play one of cool-looking Big Potato party games, namely “What Humans Search For”.
-This is a card game that is based around guessing the correct word that completes a phrase that you (or perhaps someone very different from yourself) might search for on Google, Bing, DuckDuckGo etc.
+This is a card game that is based around guessing the correct word that completes a phrase that you (or perhaps someone vastly different from yourself) might search for on Google, Bing, DuckDuckGo etc.

 This game immediately stood out to me as someone who is very tech-orientated and has had this actual technology-based website for many years now – 12 years actually, wow, how time flies when you’re having fun with tech!